Get all the latest data for Brazzaville

 What's the 12-month outlook for demand in Brazzaville in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Brazzaville is stable to mildly positive, with most activity concentrated in prime neighborhoods while peripheral areas remain slow-moving.
+As of 2026, the 12-month demand outlook for residential property in Brazzaville is moderately positive, with stronger demand for clean titled homes than for uncertain parcels or unfinished houses.

 By the way, we also have an update regarding price forecasts in DR Congo.